ihack4falafel/ihack4falafel.github.io/_posts/2016-1-1-AWE-Course-Review.md

 Registeration
 -------------
 In order to get a seat for the course you'd have to have gameplan, otherwise they are gone before you know it.
-In my case I regsitered with [Twilio](https://www.twilio.com/) SMS service and then modififed the Python script provided in thier website to send me text message as soon as `https://www.blackhat.com/us-19/training/` URL goes live.
+In my case I regsitered with [Twilio](https://www.twilio.com/) SMS service and then modififed the Python script provided in thier website to send me text message as soon as `https://www.blackhat.com/us-19/training/` URL goes live using cronjobs.
 The script can by found [here](https://gist.github.com/ihack4falafel/11387e6ec4e6381802c50cbf0dc58449).

 Pre-Course Preparation
 ----------------------